justjam2013/homebridge-virtual-accessories/README.md

 Currently implemented virtual accessories:

 -   **Doorbell.** Allows you to use any button as a doorbell and have it play a chime on Homepods.
+-   **Fan.** Allows you to create a virtual fan and set rotation direction and speed.
 -   **Garage Door.** Will display a widget in CarPlay when you approach your home.
 Generates a HomeKit notification when the accessory's state changes.
 -   **Lightbulb.** Allows you to create a white lightbulb with on/off and brightness properties.
 In the Home app, this can be displayed as a switch and then used as a dimmer switch.
 -   **Lock.** This was just low hanging fruit.
 Generates a HomeKit notification when the accessory's state changes.
 It also creates a Home Key card in the Wallet app.